randust/tp/docs/UserGuide.md

 /total
 ```
 Note that if the total amount is greater than `10,000,000,000` (ten billion),
 then an error message will be returned.

+Also note that if extraneous parameters are supplied to `/total`, e.g. `/total cs2113`, then
+`/total` would simply behave as usual and return the total amount spent.

 ---
 ### 📊 Calculating Average Expense: `/average`

 #### General Expense

 Displays the average amount spent per recorded expense.
+Note that `/average` would
+fail to work and will return an error message if the `total` amount of expenses in the list
+exceeds `10_000_000_000` (ten billion).

 **Format**:
 ```
 /average
 ```

+If extraneous parameters are supplied to `/average`, e.g. `/average hello!`, then
+`/average` would simply behave as usual and return the average amount spent.

 ---
 ### 🛠️ Adding Custom Categories: `/add-category`